Frequently asked questionsHere you can find the answer to most frequently asked questions

 Duration: 30 minutes

-During your visit to the Nederwaard Museum Windmill, a brick polder mill from 1738, you’ll step right into history.
+Visit the windmill at your leisure and meet the miller.
+During your visit to the Nederwaard Museum Mill, a brick basin drainage mill from 1738, you’ll step right into history.
 Take in the interior dating from the 1950s, as it was when the last occupants left this mill.
 Check out an exhibition featuring photos from Hoek miller’s family album.
 What clothes did they wear?
 Where did the children go to school?
 What toys did they have to play with?
 Lie down in the bedstead and close your eyes as you listen to the creaking of the mill’s mechanism.
 Allow your imagination to be captivated by this centuries-old monument.

 Blokweer Museum Windmill